ayellapragada/devlog/README.md

 Using an anthropic key is also supported for those of you that can't help but share more info with big tech companies.

-Summaries are automatically generated and saved to `~/.config/devlog/summaries/`.
+Summaries are then automatically generated and saved to `~/.config/devlog/summaries/`.

 ## 🏗 Architecture